Heroes (novel): Characters

-Context
+Themes & Context

 Depression

 Many of the flashbacks in the novel refer to the Great Depression which was an effect of the Wall Street Crash of 1929.
 Many families then were poor and underfed. in 1932, Franklin Roosevelt was elected.
 He began the New Deal, which aimed to solve some of the problems within the country, such as unemployment.
 One of the schemes was for the government to employ people.
 This is seen in chapter 5 where Francis talks about people, renovating the 'Wreck Centre', who had been hired under a new municipal program.

 Second World War

 On 7 December 1941, the Japanese Empire carried out through the attack on Pearl Harbor, a Hawaiian island.
 The US then came into the Second World War taking them out of the policy of isolationism.

 Fighting occurs both in Europe, where Francis is deployed, and in the Pacific.
 The novel explores the effects of Pearl Harbor on Frenchtown, as the Wreck Centre closes because of Larry's absence.
 Many men are recruited to the armed forces, and women are given service jobs in the local factories to make products for the war effort.